Master's degree in chemistry

 Flavor and fragrance engineering

-This 2-year course, divided into 4 semesters, is offered in partnership with industry to train high-level chemists specializing in the high-potential flavors and fragrances sector.
-From M1 onwards, the program is open to apprenticeships and double degrees with the IAE.
+This program is a two-year professional training course, divided into four semesters, offered in partnership with industry, to train high-level chemists specializing in the flavor and fragrance sector, which has strong recruitment potential.
+The program is open to M1 students for apprenticeships and dual degrees with the IAE.

 Cosmetics Engineering

-The aim of this program is to train future engineers specializing in the interesting scientific fields of research and development for the cosmetics and well-being industries.
-The program is offered as an initial training course, with a 5-6 month internship per year, as well as a sandwich course.
+The aim of this program is to train future engineers specializing in scientific fields relevant to research and development in the cosmetics and wellness industries.
+The program is offered as an initial training course with a 5- to 6-month internship per year, but also as a work-study program.
 Recruitment is subject to selection.

-This course in materials science is part of an international partnership between partner universities, industry and research centers.
-The curriculum delivers 120 ECTS credits, and courses are taught in English.
-It represents R&D in functional materials for energy storage and conversion, catalysis and thin films.
-It encourages industrial partners to access cutting-edge characterization supported by major instruments (neutron and synchrotron radiation).
+This materials science program is part of international partnerships between partner universities, industry, and research centers.
+The program awards 120 ECTS credits and courses are taught in English.
+It covers R&D in functional materials in the fields of energy storage and conversion, catalysis, and thin films.
+It gives industrial partners access to cutting-edge characterization using large-scale instruments (neutron and synchrotron radiation).

 Membrane Engineering for Sustainable Development

-The 'membrane engineering for sustainable development' master's degree offers an advanced program in membrane science and engineering at the interface between materials science and chemical engineering, and focuses on specific applications such as energy, food, health and water.
+The Master's degree in Membrane Engineering for Sustainable Development offers an advanced program in membrane science and engineering at the interface between materials science and chemical engineering, focusing on specific applications such as energy, food, health, and water.
 It is an Erasmus Mundus Master's degree.